python-social-auth/social-docs/docs/backends/implementation.rst

     the provider implementation.

 ``STATE_PARAMETER``
-    OAuth2 defines that an ``state`` parameter can be passed in order to validate the process, it's kind of a CSRF check to avoid man in the middle attacks.
+    OAuth2 defines that a ``state`` parameter can be passed in order to validate the process, it's kind of a CSRF check to avoid man in the middle attacks.
 Some don't recognise it or don't return it which will make the auth process invalid.
 Set this attribute to ``False`` in that case.